Non-monotonic heat dissipation phenomenon in close-packed quasi-2D and 3D hotspot system: Introduction

 \section{Introduction}

 With the fast development of micro- and nanotechnologies~\cite{cahill2003nanoscale,cahill2014nanoscale,moore_emerging_2014} and the drastically reduced size of electronic devices~\cite{moore_emerging_2014,RevModPhys.90.041002}, the Moore's law is reaching its limit.
-Besides, the increase of power density intensifies hotspot issues and increases the demand for heat dissipations.
-The heat dissipation problem at micro/nano scale has become one of the key bottlenecks restricting the further development of the microelectronics industry.
-Hence, it is much important to understand the thermal transport mechanisms in microelectronic devices~\cite{warzoha_applications_2021,moore_emerging_2014} to realize optimal and effective waste heat removal and improve device performance and reliability.
+Besides, the increase of power density intensifies hotspot issues and increases the demand for heat dissipation.
+The heat dissipation problem at the micro/nano scale has become one of the key bottlenecks restricting the further development of the microelectronics industry.
+Hence, it is important to understand the thermal transport mechanisms in microelectronic devices~\cite{warzoha_applications_2021,moore_emerging_2014,yue_advances_2021} to realize optimal waste heat removal and improve device performance and reliability.